quarkslab/libleeloo/README.md

     # make install

-In order to install the python bindings, do the following :
+In order to install the python bindings, you need these dependencies:
+ * Python development environment
+ * Boost Python >= 1.49 for Python bindings (thus not necessary)

+Under Debian-based system, this can be installed like this:

+    # aptitude install libboost-python-dev python-dev

+Under Fedora, you can do:

+    # yum install boost-python-devel python-devel

+Then, do the following :

     $ cd /path/to/src
     $ cd bindings/python
     $ mkdir build && cd build
-    $ cmake -DCMAKE_BUILD_TYPE=Release -DPYTHON_VERSION=3.3 ..
+    $ cmake -DCMAKE_BUILD_TYPE=Release -DPYTHON_VERSION=2.7 ..
     $ make

 Then, as root :

     # make install

 The PYTHON_VERSION variable tells CMake for which Python version the bindings must be compiled.
+Fedora systems need to manually specify the boost python library name with the -DPYTHON_BOOST=python argument to the cmake command line.

 Installation
 ------------